Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Faddeev equation with Deformed Contour

-In our calculations, the Faddeev equation is decomposed in the Jacobi partial-wave basis:
+In our calculations, we expand the Faddeev equation in the Jacobi partial-wave basis~\cite{Glockle-Fewbody83}:

-Here, $p$ and $q$ are the magnitudes of the Jacobi momenta: $\vec{p}$ is the relative momentum of the subsystem (nucleons 1 and 2) and $\vec{q}$ is the momentum of the ``spectator'' (nucleon 3) relative to the center of mass of the subsystem.
-The quantun numbers $l$, $s$, $j$, and $t$ are, respectively, the orbital angular momentum, spin, total angular momentum, and isospin of the subsystem; $\lambda$ and $I$ are the orbital angular momentum and total angular momentum of the spectator; and $J$ and $T$ are the total angular momentum and total isospin of the $3N$ system.
+Here, $p$ and $q$ are the magnitudes of the Jacobi momenta: $\vec{p}$ is the relative momentum of the subsystem (nucleons 1 and 2), and $\vec{q}$ is the momentum of the ``spectator'' (nucleon 3) relative to the center of mass of the subsystem.
+The quantum numbers $l$, $s$, $j$, and $t$ are, respectively, the orbital angular momentum, spin, total angular momentum, and isospin of the subsystem; $\lambda$ and $I$ are the orbital angular momentum and total angular momentum of the spectator; and $J$ and $T$ are the total angular momentum and total isospin of the $3N$ system.
+The Jacobi partial-wave basis is partially antisymmetrized for the $NN$ subsystem, i.e., $l+s+t =$ odd, and the parity is given by $P=(-1)^{l+\lambda}$.
 This paper focuses on $Nd$ elastic scattering, for which $T=\frac{1}{2}$.
-For simplicity, we use a collective label $\alpha$ to denote these discrete quantum numbers.
+For simplicity, we use the collective label $\alpha$ to denote these discrete quantum numbers.
 Our choice for the normalization of the Jacobi partial-wave basis is as follows:

-We will need the initial and final wave functions $\ket{\phi}$, which describe the configuration in which the nucleon and the deuteron are far apart from each other.
-To project the initial (or final) wave function onto the partial-wave basis, we first enumerate all the $3N$ channels that contain a deuteron channel:
+We require the initial and final wave functions, $\ket{\phi}$, describing configurations in which the nucleon and the deuteron are far apart.
+To project an initial or final wave function onto the partial-wave basis, we first enumerate all $3N$ channels that include a deuteron $NN$ channel:

-with $l_d=0$ or $2$.
-For a given value of the total $3N$ angular momentum $J$, there is more than one combination of $\lambda I$ to yield a valid $\alpha_d$ channel.
-The initial $Nd$ state with definite $J$, $\lambda$, and $I$ is then constructed as
+where the orbital angular momentum is restricted to $0$ or $2$ (i.e., $l_d = 0$ or $2$).
+For a given value of the total $3N$ angular momentum $J$, there may be multiple combinations of $\lambda$ and $I$ that yield a valid $\alpha_d$ channel.
+The initial $Nd$ state, with definite $J$, $\lambda$, and $I$, is then constructed as

-where $\varphi_{l_d}(p)$ is the deuteron wave function in the $NN$ partial wave $l_d$, and $q_0$ is the center-of-mass momentum of the incoming nucleon.
+where $\varphi_{l_d}(p)$ denotes the deuteron wave function in the $NN$ partial wave $l_d$, and $q_0$ is the center-of-mass momentum of the incoming nucleon.

-It is, however, more customary to use the $\lambda \Sigma$ basis to define the phase shifts and mixing angles of $Nd$ elastic scattering, where $\Sigma$ is the so-called channel spin, i.e., the total spin of the deuteron and the incoming or outgoing nucleon~\cite{Seyler:1969sii}:
+However, it is more customary to use the $\lambda \Sigma$ basis for defining the phase shifts and mixing angles in $Nd$ elastic scattering, where $\Sigma$ is the channel spin, i.e., the total spin of the deuteron and the incoming or outgoing nucleon~\cite{Seyler:1969sii}: